mshin77/textanalysisr.app/markdown/README.md

 ## Run the Shiny App:

-Access the web app at <https://www.textanalysisr.app>.
-Refresh the browser if your screen grays out or shows a 502 Bad Gateway error.
+Access the web app at <https://www.textanalysisr.org>.

 Launch and browser the TextAnalysisR.app on the local computer: